-In 1907, Dawson joined the royal household as a physician-extraordinary to King Edward VII, an office he held until 1910, when he was promoted to a physician-in-ordinary under King George V until 1914.
+In 1907, Dawson joined the royal household as a physician-extraordinary to King Edward VII, an office he held until 1910 when he was promoted to a physician-in-ordinary under King George V.

-1920 was a good year for Dawson as it was also when he was elevated to the peerage as Baron Dawson of Penn to add to his growing list of honours, including featuring on the cover of Time Magazine in 1930.
+1920 was a good year for Dawson as it was also when he was elevated to the peerage as Baron Dawson of Penn to add to his growing list of honours which included appearing on the cover of Time Magazine in 1930.

 However, it was later that Dawson found his unusual claim to fame.
 He had resumed his role as physician-in-ordinary to King George V after the war and on the night of 20 January 1936 the monarch lay dying of bronchitis.

 Dawson took the decision to hasten the king’s demise with an injection of morphine and cocaine.
-By Dawson’s own admission, the king had not asked for this so it was effectively murder.
+By Dawson’s own admission, the king had not asked for this so it was effectively involuntary euthanasia.

-Bizarrely, Dawson’s main reason to apply euthanasia was to ensure that the announcement of the king’s death should appear first in the morning edition of The Times and not in some lesser publication later in the day.
-To be sure of this, he asked his wife to phone the paper prior to the lethal injection.
+Bizarrely, Dawson’s main reason to apply euthanasia was to ensure that the king’s death was timed so that its announcement should appear first in the morning edition of The Times and not in some lesser publication later in the day.
+To be doubly sure of this, he asked his wife to phone the paper with an advance warning prior to the lethal injection.

 Dawson’s ‘crime’ did not come to light until 1986 when his diaries were made public in which he openly admitted what he had done, described by one reviewer as an arrogant, convenience killing.